Sandra-Chaparro/Sandra-Chaparro/README.md

-   💻 This account shows a couple of projects that I have done in school and in my leisure time while learning new technologies.
+   💻 This account shows a couple of projects that I have done at school and in my leisure time while learning new technologies.

   - 👩🏻‍🎓 I graduated with a Bachelor of Science in Computer Science and Information Systems Engineering.